Children found alive in the ‘worst place’ Toronto Police sergeant has ever seen

 First responders say once they arrived, the upstairs rear window of the house was open and a three-year-old child was popping their head in and out the window.

 Toronto PD Sgt.
-Derrick Piatt, who was first on the scene said, “We attempted to make contact with the child, knocking on the doors.”
-But to no avail, Toronto PD called the Tornoto Fire Department asking for a ladder.
+Derrick Piatt, who was first on the scene said the door was locked.
+“We attempted to make contact with the child, knocking on the doors,” said Sgt.
+Piatt.
+But to no avail.
+Toronto PD called the Toronto Fire Department asking for a ladder.

 From there, Sgt.
-Piatt climbed the ladder to find a scene that he said is disturbing beyond measure.
+Piatt climbed the ladder to find a scene that he said was disturbing beyond measure.

 “When I first went inside the bedroom, I realized this was going to be bad,” said Sgt.
 Piatt.
-“I immediately go sick to my stomach.”
+“I immediately got sick to my stomach.”

 In the bedroom, he tells 7NEWS he found two small children, one two-year-old wearing nothing but a t-shirt, and the three-year-old completely naked.
-The only other things in the room were a small soiled mattress and garbage… with ‘flies’ buzzing in the room.
+The only other things in the room were a small soiled mattress and garbage… with “hundreds of flies.”

 Sgt.
 Piatt says the next action was to get the kids out of these conditions.
 But, he found the door handle had been taken off and put back on, so that the door could only lock from the outside.
 They were locked in.